jackmunhall/TinDev/src/README.md

 How To Use: <br>

-1. Unzip file (if TA from gradescope) or clone our repository if from github.<br>
+1. Clone our repository from github.<br>

 2. Install Python3<br>

-3. Navigate to src folder of cloned repo or unzipped file<br>
+3. Navigate to src folder of cloned repo <br>

 4. Run the command "python3 manage.py runserver" while inside src folder<br>